SMLudwig/is_constructs/README.md

 B.Sc.
 International Business Administration & Entrepreneurship
 Leuphana University Lüneburg

+The work has been published with some modifications here: https://scholarspace.manoa.hawaii.edu/handle/10125/64439

 ## Abstract
 The growing number of constructs in behavioral research presents a problem to theory